-new Market Value

-$$\approx \frac{\text{original Purchase Price}}{1 - \text{Haircut}}$$
+new Market Value $$\approx \frac{\text{original Purchase Price}}{1 - \text{haircut}} \frac{\text{(4)}}{\text{(4)}}$$

-(4)

-The new Market Value is the value of the collateral that the Seller is obliged to deliver to the Buyer under the Replacement Transaction.
+The new Market Value is the value of the collateral that the Seller is obliged to deliver to the Buyer under the Replacement

+Transaction.
 The Purchase Price of the Replacement Transaction can be equal to either (1) Repurchase Price on the day of the Adjustment or (2) the original Purchase Price (in other words, the cash value of the repo is largely, if not entirely, unchanged).
 If the new Purchase Price is set equal to the latest Repurchase Price, as the cashflows of the terminated transaction and the Replacement Transaction are netted, the Buyer will not receive an early payment of the repo interest accrued up to the day of Adjustment.
 If, on the other hand, the new Purchase Price is set equal to the original Purchase Price the Buyer will receive the accrued repo interest.
-As the collateral transfers of the terminated transaction and the Replacement Transaction are netted where possible, only the differences between the original and new Market Values of collateral will actually have to be transferred.
-By netting, Adjustment achieves a margin transfer of collateral.
-Adjustment is an alternative to Margin Maintenance.
-It is designed for sell/buy-backs but can be applied to repurchase transactions.
-The related method of Repricing involves changing the Purchase Price rather than the Market Value of the collateral.
-'Repricing' is commonly used as a generic term that includes Adjustment.
-Under the Adjustment method, it is possible for the parties to agree a complete or partial substitution of collateral.
-See GMRA 2000 paragraph 4(k) and GMRA 2011 4(I).
+As Note that, where collateral securities are issued in minimum denominations, the new Market Value may have to be slightly larger than the Repurchase Price or Purchase Price being targeted.